Rule-based DFM analysis for forging

-Rule based DFM analysis for forging is the controlled deformation of metal into a specific shape by compressive forces.
+Rule-based DFM analysis for forging is the controlled deformation of metal into a specific shape by compressive forces.
 The forging process goes back to 8000 B.C. and evolved from the manual art of simple blacksmithing.
 Then as now, a series of compressive hammer blows performs the shaping or forging of the part.
-Modern forging uses machine driven impact hammers or presses that deforms the work-piece by controlled pressure.
+Modern forging uses machine driven impact hammers or presses that deform the work-piece by controlled pressure.